Start your Super Snapshot

 The simple way to see how your super stacks up

-Your super could be one of the biggest assets you’ll accumulate in your lifetime, so it’s a good idea not to ‘set and forget’ your account.
+Your super could be one of the biggest assets you build over your lifetime, so it’s important to check up on it from time to time.
 Regularly taking a few minutes to review your super can help you know where it stands.

 Taking your Super Snapshot is easy.
-Answer 5 quick questions and learn steps you can take with your super account to help you get more from it.
+Answer five quick questions and learn what simple steps could help you make the most of your super.

 Everyone’s super situation is different, so consider what’s right for your personal circumstances and seek advice if you’re unsure.